Next.js Localization Free

 Copy link

 Internationalization (i18n) is a process of making a project ready to be multilingual.
-For Next.js projects, i18n would typically involve the following:
+For effective Next.js internationalization, consider the following aspects in your projects:

 Next.js multilingual routing